flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 "One of the most spectacular sites we recorded in the Akakus Mountains was first recorded by Prof Mauro Cremaschi of the Italian Libyan Mission.
 The site contains both paintings (Round Head) and engravings.
 The most important panel is an arched, vertical slab of rock below a massive cliff on which five human figures with circular heads are carved in bas-relief technique, a style of engraving unique in our experience."

 They met the Head of the Italian Libyan Archaeological Mission, Dr Savino di Lernia, in Acacus where they discussed collaboration with both the Mission and the DOA, and where di Lernia outlined the status of a rescue initiative for the recently vandalised paintings and engravings - although it seems unlikely that a rescue operation would be fully successful.
-(Visit: http://www.africanrockart.org/taranews/news01-10.html, then follow the link to Newsletter 11.)
+(Visit: www.africanrockart.org/taranews/news01-10.html, then follow the link to Newsletter 11.)

 (2)

-Scholarly Saharan Rock Art Vandalism:
+Scholarly Saharan Rock Art Vandalism

-Sadly, at this early stage of development, desecration is genetically expected from human beings.
 Some visitors, foreign and/or local, have written or painted over some of the prehistoric paintings, inscribed their names or initials, and poured water over them to bring-out the colours for better photos.
-There are also several reports of urinating on pictures, superimposing originals with other symbols, rubbing-off the heads of human images and leaving the bodies hideously headless and covered with horrible graffiti, and even reports of cutting-off some sections all together to be smuggled out of the country and sold online.
-Shockingly though, some of these acts were committed by one of the early explorers of these treasures.
-According to Henri Lhote:
+There are also several reports of urinating on pictures, superimposing originals with other symbols, rubbing-off the heads of human images and leaving the bodies hideously headless and covered with graffiti, and even reports of cutting-off some sections all together to be smuggled out of the country and sold online.
+A 12,000 year-old giraffe in Wan Targhit was defaced some time in the past by an unknown vandal, and there are quite a number of paintings and engravings covered in graffiti in various areas.
+All in all, such acts are condemned by Libyans and by the international community.

-"During a recent trip to Algeria, I was distressed to learn that vandals have marred several paintings, some using chain saws to remove entire figures" [National Geographic, August 1987].
+According to Henri Lhote: "During a recent trip to Algeria, I was distressed to learn that vandals have marred several paintings, some using chain saws to remove entire figures" [National Geographic, August 1987].

-All in all, such acts are condemned by Libyans and by the international community as cowardly acts of barbarism, far from the responsible practices expected and required by modern standard of civilisation from today's travellers and explorers.
-But then why should Lhote feel any distress given the fact that he himself used water to bring out the colours of the paintings for better photos, as he described in his book, in which he openly, and probably out of ignorance rather than intent, wrote:
+But then why should Lhote feel any distress given the fact that he himself reportedly used water to bring out the colours of the paintings for better photos, as he described in his book, probably out of ignorance rather than intent:

 "Brenans had noted several of such paintings, but the best of them seem to have eluded him, since they are, to all intents and purposes, invisible to the naked eye and are revealed only after prolonged sponging down with water . . .
 We were able not only to remove from the ochres the layer of clay dust that covered them, but we were also able to heighten the tints and thus restore them to their original vividness " (Henri Lhote, Frescoes, 1959, pp 69 - 72).

-Now here comes the really shocking news: according to recent published studies [(the reader can refer to Jeremy Keenan's most recent work for further details)], Henri Lhote's team, or one member of his team, apparently faked two (or even more) of the images published in his book, like those Egyptian-like calendar goddesses, which continued to appear in his book right down to the 70s.
-The following composition, which I have redrawn by hand (colours are not real) to illustrate the Egyptian style, shows some of the images invented by Lhote's team:
+Now here comes the really shocking news: according to recent published studies, Henri Lhote's team, or one or more member(s) of his team, apparently faked two (or more) of the images published in his book, like those Egyptian-like calendar goddesses, which continued to appear in his book right down to the 1970s.
+The following composition, which I have redrawn by hand (colours are not real) to illustrate the Egyptian style, shows some of the images vividly, or vandalisingly, invented by Lhote's team:

 Tassili fakes